How To Give A Puppy Pumpkin For Diarrhea

 How to offer pumpkin to puppies

-When it comes to treating your puppy's diarrhea with pumpkin, offer small amounts at the start.
-Experts recommend that dog owners add between 1 and 4 tablespoons of pumpkin puree to each dog meal.
-Pumpkin can also be worked into your dog's diet via recipes, such as easy-to-make frozen treats and dog cookies.
+When it comes to treating your puppy's diarrhea with pumpkin, start with small amounts.
+Experts recommend that dog owners add between 1 and 4 tablespoons of pumpkin puree to each meal.
+Pumpkin can also be worked into your dog's diet via treats like homemade dog cookies.
 These one- and two-ingredient recipes can be mixed up quickly and kept on hand to use as needed.

 Just be sure to check with your vet as to how often you should offer treats and other meal add-ons.
 Too many treats or high-calorie extras can lead to excess weight gain and obesity in cats and dogs.
 A good rule of thumb is to be sure treats make up only 10 percent of your dog's daily diet.